AdityaP1502/Desmos-render/backend/README.md

 | batch_size | total block of latex file that sent to the front end |
 | start_frame(optional) | Specify which frame is the starting frame.
 Default is 1.|

-## Notes : Please make sure directory specify in in_path and out_path exist.
+## Notes : Please make sure in_path and out_path directory exits.
 If not, error will occur.